Notes on Judges chapter 12

 About the only truth in that statement or insult is that half the tribe of Manasseh chose to live in Gilead along with the tribes of Reuben and Gad (Numbers 32).
 Ephraim lost this battle against Gilead’s men.

 5 And the Gileadites took the passages of Jordan before the Ephraimites: and it was (so), that when those Ephraimites which were escaped said, Let me go over; that the men of Gilead said unto him, (Art) thou an Ephraimite?
-If he
+If he said, Nay;

 It is not certain where these passages or crossings were located, except that Ephraim’s territory was north of the crossing near Jericho.
 Benjamin was given the territory near Jericho when Joshua divided the land among the tribes (Joshua 18:11-28).